GeoPlatform/geoplatform-demos/keycloak/doks/src/guide/README.md

 ![Placeholder - Guy Choosing Satelitte vs Rocket vs Rover](https://via.placeholder.com/780x300)

 ### Service Provider
 A service provider is a federation partner that provides services to the end user.
-Typically, service providers do not authenticate users but instead request authentication decisions from an identity provider.
-Service providers rely on identity providers to assert the identity of a user, and typically certain attributes about the user that are managed by the identity provider.
-Service providers may also maintain a local account for the user along with attributes that are unique to their service.
+Typically, <span class="emphasis">service providers do not authenticate users</span> but instead <u>**request authentication decisions from an identity provider**</u>. **Service providers rely on identity providers to assert the identity of a user**, and typically certain attributes about the user that are managed by the identity provider.
+Service providers may also maintain a local account for the user <u>_along with attributes that are unique to their service_</u>.

 Service providers can maintain a local account for the user, which can be referenced by an identifier for the user.

 **Some federation protocols use different terminology to refer to the service provider role:**
-* **Relying party**
+* **Relying Party**
-    * The Information Card protocol specification uses the term Relying Party to describe the service provider role.
-When you configure the Information Card federation, using the Tivoli® Federated Identity Manager wizard, you will choose the Service Provider role for your Relying Party.
+    * The **Information Card** protocol specification uses the term <span class="emphasis">Relying Party</span> to describe the service provider role.
+When you configure the Information Card federation, you will choose the Service Provider role for your Relying Party.
-* **Consumer**
+* **Consumer/Client**
-    * The OpenID protocol specification uses the term Consumer to describe the service provider role.
-When you configure the OpenID, using the Tivoli Federated Identity Manager wizard, you will choose the Service Provider role for your Consumer.
+    * The **OpenID** protocol specification uses the term <span class="emphasis">Consumer/Client</span> to describe the service provider role.
+When you configure **OpenID**, you will choose the Service Provider role for your Consumer/Client.

 ### Identity Provider
-An identity provider is a federation partner that vouches for the identity of a user.
-The Identity Provider authenticates the user and provides an authentication token (that is, information that verifies the authenticity of the user) to the service provider.
+<span class="emphasis">An identity provider is a federation partner that vouches for the identity of a user</span>.
+The Identity Provider authenticates the user and provides an **authentication token** _(that is, information that verifies the **authenticity** of the user)_ to the service provider.

-The identity provider either directly authenticates the user, such as by validating a user name and password, or indirectly authenticates the user, such as by validating an assertion about the user's identity as presented by a separate identity provider.
+The identity provider either directly authenticates the user, such as by validating a user name and password, or indirectly authenticates the user, such as by validating an **assertion** about the user's identity as presented by a **separate identity provider**.

 _The identity provider is ideally there to handle the management of user identities in order to ultimately free the service provider from this responsibility._